David Schechter: CBS News (2022–present)

-In August of 2022, Schechter announced that he was taking a job at CBS News as a member of their new Innovation Lab, a branch of the business intended to experiment with "next-generation storytelling."
+In August 2022, Schechter announced that he was taking a job at CBS News as a member of their new Innovation Lab, a branch of the business intended to experiment with "next-generation storytelling."

 As the National Climate Correspondent for CBS, Schechter runs segments on climate change both locally and nationally.
 He started at CBS with the show On the Dot with David Schechter, and his work has since transitioned to the CBS Evening News segment Eye on America, CBS Mornings, and CBS Saturday Morning.
-Schechter released the first episode in January of 2023.
+Schechter released the first episode in January 2023.
 His pieces have covered forest fires; the effects of light pollution; sea-level rise; climate-change anxiety; university climate divestment; the effects of greenhouse gasses; climate-related extinction, specifically of the Yarrow's spiny lizard; and more.

-In December of 2023, Schechter capped off CBS's weeklong docu-series "Warming Signs" with an hour-long piece in which he visited Svalbard, Norway, one of the fastest-warming areas on planet earth.
+In December 2023, Schechter capped off CBS's weeklong docu-series "Warming Signs" with an hour-long piece in which he visited Svalbard, Norway, one of the fastest-warming areas on planet earth.
 In 2023, Schechter co-founded the CBS E-Team, where he trains local reporters, meteorologists, and news managers on how to locally cover climate change.

 In September 2024, Schechter became CBS's main climate correspondent after the network revamped their climate team.
 Soon after, Schechter began taking part in more live appearances on CBS network news under CBS's Climate Watch.

+In February 2026, Schechter aired his first segment on CBS's newsmagazine program: CBS Sunday Morning.
+The piece examined how the climate has changed since George Washington's crossing of the Delaware River in 1776.
+The story ran as part of a CBS series honoring the American Semiquincentennial.

 Trump Administration Reporting

 After the second election of United States President Donald J. Trump, Schechter's work changed as the new president took aim at federal climate and environmental programs.
 Many of Schechter's post-January 2025 segments cover funding cuts to climate efforts like the Low Income Home Energy Assistance program and logging on federal lands.

-Since Trump's November 2024 election, Schechter and his team "have produced 61 climate stories, 16 that ran on the evening or morning news broadcasts before also streaming, 24 that went directly to streaming, and 22 that were published as digital text stories" on issues from NOAA funding cuts to the 2025 Los Angeles Wildfires.
+Between Trump's November 2024 election and June 2025, Schechter and his team "produced 61 climate stories, 16 that ran on the evening or morning news broadcasts before also streaming, 24 that went directly to streaming, and 22 that were published as digital text stories" on issues from NOAA funding cuts to the 2025 Los Angeles Wildfires.
 When asked by The Nation about his team's efforts to illuminate political climate issues in the Trump era, Schechter responded "if you look at the 60-plus stories we’ve done, it’d be pretty hard to say that someone is trying to keep us quiet.”

 Schechter writes opinion pieces on the how local journalists can better cover climate change.